folaadelaja/My-Projects/README.md

+This are service I deployed in my home lab

 # Fola
 #This is just a simple script I created to install my custom applications on a fresh install ubuntu linux
 #Apps are